 Other Costs for Web Developers

 Health insurance, social insurance, unemployment insurance and, in some cases, trade unions fees are compulsory costs for an employer in Vietnam.
-The final figure may be influenced by salary packaging and deductions, but these obligations may add up to 23.5% to an employee’s base salary.
+The final figure may be influenced by salary packaging, deductions and caps (maximum contributions) that apply for health and social insurance, but these obligations may add up to 23.5% to an employee’s base salary.
+A longer guide on payroll is here.

 Some staff may expect that the employer will pay the agreed salary, and the employer’s compulsory tax and insurance obligations, plus the employee’s obligations for personal income tax and social insurance.
 Many IT professionals will remain focused on a net salary during negotiations, exposing employers to these additional costs.
 While negotiating on the basis of a gross salary is becoming more common, particularly in larger companies, make sure the negotiating position is clear with a potential staff member.